MrModulus/MineAndSeek/README.md

   <br>Low Damage Wand

   > **Passive - Eerie Presence**
   <br>Summon a Zombie where you're standing every 40 seconds.
-You zombies are revealed to you and will attack Survivors. *“I wish I was you, so I too could serve a beautiful queen.”*
+Your zombies are revealed to you and will attack Survivors. *“I wish I was you, so I too could serve a beautiful queen.”*

   > **Active - Tainted Legacy**
   <br>Teleport to the location you’re looking at.
 Spawn a zombie where you were standing originally.
 (CD: 20s). *“You should be honored.”*